JermWang/hodler/docs/platform-overview.md

 Commit To Ship provides structured transparency for evaluating projects beyond price action.

-- **Accountability clarity**: Explicit record of authority and the delivery scope
+- **Accountability Clarity:** Explicit record of who is responsible and what they have committed to deliver
-- **Observable execution**: Milestone state transitions with precise timestamps
+- **Observable Execution:** Milestone state transitions with precise timestamps
-- **Governance visibility**: Transparent holder participation in approval processes
+- **Governance Visibility:** Transparent holder participation in approval processes
-- **Reduced ambiguity**: Delivery claims are separated from market narratives
+- **Reduced Information Asymmetry:** Clear separation between delivery claims and public execution records

 ---